-- i.
-Following review of the application, the Official shall schedule and conduct a final inspection for the purpose of verifying compliance with all applicable provisions of this Ordinance-including, but not limited to, the requirements of the approved Subdivision Plan, Development Plan, Small Residential Development, or other applicable permits and development approvals. - ii.
+i.
+Following review of the application, the Official shall schedule and conduct a final inspection for the purpose of verifying compliance with all applicable provisions of this Ordinance-including, but not limited to, the requirements of the approved Subdivision Plan, Development Plan, Small Residential Development, or other applicable permits and development approvals.

+- ii.
 After the final site inspection, the Official shall either approve or deny the application, based on compliance with Sec.
 16-2-103.P.4, Certificate of Compliance Review Standards. - iii.
 The Official may issue a Temporary Certificate of Compliance for a period up to a maximum of six months where the only uncompleted development consists of landscaping/tree planting that is deferred until more appropriate weather conditions for planting is expected (e.g., deferring plantings from hot summer months to cooler autumn months). subject to a performance guarantee of improvements for a period up to a maximum of 18 months where the only uncompleted development consists of landscaping/tree planting that is deferred due to inappropriate weather conditions for planting (e.g., deferring plantings from hot summer months to cooler autumn months) or the likelihood that landscaping or trees will be damaged during additional construction activities related to a residential subdivision. - iv.
 Performance Guarantee of Improvements.
-If all development-related improvements and installations are not completed and accepted by the Town prior to issuance of a Certificate of Compliance, a Temporary Certificate of Compliance may be issued and shall be subject to the posting of a performance guarantee with conditions satisfactory to the Town, providing for and securing to the Town the actual construction and installation of improvements. - 01.
+If landscaping installations are not completed and accepted by the Town prior to issuance of a Certificate of Compliance, a Temporary Certificate of Compliance may be issued and shall be subject to the posting of a performance guarantee with conditions satisfactory to the Town, providing for and securing to the Town the actual construction and installation of improvements. - 01.
 Form of Guarantee.
-Where required, the applicant shall furnish a performance guarantee in any of the following acceptable forms: - (A) Cash deposit with the Town; - (B) Certified check from a South Carolina lender based upon a cash deposit, in a form acceptable to the Town Attorney; - (C) Irrevocable letter of credit from a South Carolina banking institution in a form acceptable to the Town Attorney; or

-- (D) Any other financial security found acceptable by the Town Attorney. - 02.
+Where required, the applicant shall furnish a performance guarantee in any of the following acceptable forms: - (A) Cash deposit with the Town; - (B) Certified check from a Federal or South Carolina banking institution based upon a cash deposit, in a form acceptable to the Town Attorney: - (C) Irrevocable letter of credit from a Federal or South Carolina banking institution in a form acceptable to the TownAttorney; or - (D) Any other financial security found acceptable by the Town Attorney. - 02.
 Length of Time of Guarantee.
-The term of the performance guarantee shall reflect any time limit for completing installation of required development-related improvements not to exceed 18 months. - 03.
+The term of the performance guarantee shall reflect any time limit for completing installation of required landscaping not to exceed 18 months. - 03.
 Amount of Guarantee.
-Performance guarantees for the completion of improvements shall be a minimum of 125 percent of the cost of materials and labor required for completion. - 04.
-Final Plat.
-Where a performance guarantee is accepted by the Town in-lieu of the completion of improvements in a subdivision, the final plat shall include the following statement:
+Performance guarantees for the completion of landscaping shall be a minimum of 125 percent of the cost of materials and labor required for completion.

+04. Final Plat.
+Where a performance guarantee is accepted by the Town in-lieu of the completion of landscaping installation in a subdivision, the final plat shall include the following statement:

-"THIS FINAL PLAT IS SUBJECT TO A PERFORMANCE GUARANTEE, WHICH MEANS THAT ALL REQUIRED PUBLIC IMPROVEMENTS ARE NOT COMPLETED.
-ISSUANCE OF BUILDING PERMITS PRIOR TO COMPLETION OF PUBLIC IMPROVEMENTS SUBJECT TO THE PERFORMANCE GUARANTEE SHALL OCCUR AT THE SOLE DISCRETION OF THE TOWN OF HILTON HEAD ISLAND.
-IN THE EVENT THE DEVELOPER DEFAULTS AND THE TOWN MUST COMPLETE THE DEVELOPER IMPROVEMENTS, WILL ASSESSED ANY DIFFERENCE BETWEEN THE AMOUNT OF GUARANTEE THE PERFORMANCE AND ACTUAL CONSTRUCTION COST."
+"THIS FINAL PLAT IS SUBJECT TO A PERFORMANCE GUARANTEE.
+WHICH MEANS THAT ALL REOUIRED LANDSCAPING IS NOT COMPLETED.
+ISSUANCE OF PRIOR TO COMPLETION BUILDING PERMITS SUBJECT LANDSCAPING TO THE PERFORMANCE GUARANTEE SHALL OCCUR AT THE SOLE DISCRETION OF THE TOWN OF HILTON HEAD ISLAND.
+IN THE EVENT THE DEVELOPER DEFAULTS AND THE TOWN MUST COMPLETE THE LANDSCAPING, THE DEVELOPER WILL BE ASSESSED ANY DIFFERENCE BETWEEN THE AMOUNT OF THE PERFORMANCE GUARANTEE AND ACTUAL CONSTRUCTION COST."